leontinealkema/bayes/README.md

-# bayes
+# Applied Bayesian modeling
-This is the Github repository for learning Bayes, see [course website](xxx).
+This is the Github repository for UMass Amherst BIOSTATS 730, Applied Bayesian modeling  see [course website](https://leontinealkema.github.io/bayes).